HHSAPCompSci2020/capstone-project-p3-maze-runners/doc/README - Maze of Legends.txt

 [a]In my opinion, this seems a little bit similar to the Labyrinth lab.
 You should make sure that you have features that make the game unique.
 Overall, it seems like it would be a fun game.
-[b]Can these monsters move?
-[c]How many will you have?
-[d]Isn't this the same as your first Want-to-have Feature?
+[b]Isn't this the same as your first Want-to-have Feature?